-Even though I haven’t been posting much I’ve been busy creating crafty things for the garden.
-One of those things was a Canadian flag made using odd bits of material and a coat hanger.
+Even though I haven’t been posting much I’m always busy creating crafty things for the garden.
+Awhile ago I made a Canadian flag using odd bits of material and a coat hanger.

 I love it when a project comes together and doesn’t cost anything at all, except for a bit of thinking and working time.
 I used a white plastic hanger, some red and white material, some red paint, a maple leaf and some freezer paper.